4knahs/gmsreplace/README.md

 Droidnesis will check with which classes these classes interact and perform the necessary work for it to offload.
 When Droidnesis is disabled, the application will work normally.
 If it is enabled but with no connection, only the patching will be active.
 If it is both enabled and with connection, the specified classes will be offloaded automatically.

+### Notes
+Note how there were only minimal changes to the original Xposed module in order to add Droidnesis support.
+In DriveReplace there are only 2 method calls for supporting UI dialogs in backend.
+The DroidLoader is composed by 39 lines of code.
+2 lines for specifying applications supported.
+1 line to specify the xposed module class.
+26 lines to specify which classes are supposed to be offloaded.
+Remaining lines belong to the DroidLoader class definition.

 ## Building and installing